BerserkerD/sortlib/README.md

 ## Performance

-The test is conducted on a random array with a size of 10,000 by default.
+By default, the performance test is conducted on a random array with a size of 10,000.

 ```
 bubble_sort    : 0.44297 s